ist-dresden/composum-assets/README.md

 # [Composum](https://ist-software.atlassian.net/wiki/display/CMP/Composum)

-yet another Apache Sling based Application Platform (asap)
+Composum is a free open source Apache Sling based application platform featuring a component based architecture.
+It provides a set of tools and a framework to make it easy to use the Apache Sling framework as a general application platform.
+Create your own CMS - bring back the fun to Content Management!

 ## [Composum Assets](https://ist-software.atlassian.net/wiki/display/CMP/Composum+Assets)

-the image asset management feature of the Composum platform
+is the image asset management feature of the Composum platform.

 * [Composum Assets Wiki](https://ist-software.atlassian.net/wiki/display/CMP/Composum+Assets)